-Contrasting performances this week from the Blues' current No.1 and his heir apparent show that Mourinho would be crazy not to start the Atletico Madrid loanee next season
+Contrasting performances from the Blues' current No.1 and his heir apparent show that Jose Mourinho would be crazy not to start the Atletico Madrid loanee next season

 By Peter Staunton

-"We had clear chances to make it 2-1, but because of Courtois we’re leaving with a draw," Barcelona defender Marc Bartra told reporters following their quarter-final first-leg against Atletico Madrid.
+"We had clear chances to make it 2-1 but, because of Courtois, we're leaving with a draw," Barcelona defender Marc Bartra told reporters following his side's quarter-final first leg against Atleti.

 Bartra had just witnessed one of the finest goalkeeping performances in Champions League history as Courtois made save after save to deny Sergio Busquets, Andres Iniesta, Lionel Messi and others.
 He nearly got a hand to Neymar's equaliser for good measure.

-In a game of such magnitude, the goalkeeper - and moreover a senior figure - needs to be relied upon.
-He's no longer the type of goalkeeper who can keep Chelsea in matches they have no right to win.
+In a game of such magnitude, the goalkeeper - and moreover a senior figure - needs to be relied upon but he is no longer the type of goalkeeper who can keep Chelsea in matches that they have no right to win.

 "I'd put the best in," former Chelsea striker Jimmy Floyd Hasselbaink told Sky Sports this week over Chelsea's goalkeeping puzzle.
 "That's Courtois."

 Chelsea still hold all the power in regards to the Belgian's future.
-Atletico's president Enrique Cerezo wants Courtois to stay but the club are stony broke.
-Only through either Chelsea's extraordinary good will - or extraordinary stupidity - should he be lining out at the Vicente Calderon next term.
+Atletico's president, Enrique Cerezo, wants Courtois to stay but the club are stony broke.
+Only through either the Blues' extraordinary good will - or extraordinary stupidity - should he be lining out at the Estadio Vicente Calderon next term.

-The 21-year-old stated last Saturday that no other club is in the picture for his signature and it's either Chelsea - for good - or Atletico for another season.
+The 21-year-old stated on Saturday that no other club is in the picture for his signature and that it will be either Chelsea - for good - or Atletico for another season.
 "Next week it will become clear where I'm playing next season," he told Sporza after Atleti overcame Athletic Bilbao in a match in which he again excelled.

 "It's certain that it will be Chelsea or Atletico and no other club.
 I can't say much more about it but, in the next weeks, there will be official news."

-The player will have two more seasons remaining on his contract at the end of the campaign, having signed a five-year-deal when he joined from Genk for €8m in 2011.
+The keeper will have two more seasons remaining on his contract at the end of the campaign, having signed a five-year-deal when he joined from Genk for €8m (£6.6m) in 2011.
 Mourinho is relaxed about the situation but Paul Pogba's form at Juventus after Manchester United dilly-dallied over his contract shows what happens when promising players have enough of being on the outside looking in.
-He will agitate to leave if he is not made first-choice.
+He will agitate to leave if he is not made first choice.

 There is no doubt that Cech remains a quality goalkeeper.
 Nonetheless, he has slipped from his perch as one of the world's pre-eminent exponents of the art.
 In that context, he has been usurped by the young and brilliant Courtois.